JonMarten/RNAseq/README.md

 # INTERVAL RNA-seq eQTL analysis
 ## Scripts
 This is a repository of scripts used in the analysis of the RNA seq data from the INTERVAL cohort.
-Current generation scripts are stored in the root folder, with the scripts written for the initial Limix pipeline in [01_limix_pipeline](01_limix_pipeline) and the [initial tensorQTL phase I analysis](02_tensorqtl_phase_1) stored for archive purposes.
+Current generation scripts are stored in the root folder, with the [initial Limix pipeline](01_limix_pipeline) and the [tensorQTL phase I analysis](02_tensorqtl_phase_1) scripts stored in subfolders for reference purposes.

 ## Data
 ### Phenotype